College of Visual & Performing Arts

-Wesley has served as voice, text and dialect coach on several productions here at RU and elsewhere including a national tour of Rent.
+Wesley has served as voice, text and dialect coach on several productions for Radford University Theatre and elsewhere including a national tour of Rent.
 He was a guest respondent for the Summer Musical Theatre Conservatory at UCLA taught by renowned musical theatre and television performer Karen Morrow and has been a guest panelist at The Barter Theatre's Appalachian Festival of Plays and Playwrights.
-For four years he was Virginia's State Auditions Coordinator for Southeastern Theatre Conference.
+For four years he was Virginia State Auditions Coordinator for Southeastern Theatre Conference.

-Wesley is the current President of Virginia Theatre Association, a member of Actors’ Equity Association, Southeastern Theatre Conference, and Theatre Communications Group.
-Here at RU he sits on the Faculty Grievance Committee.
-For the Department of Theatre he is liaison to McConnell Library and publicity representative.
-With colleague Jennifer Juul he is co-advisor to the RU Improv Club.
-Young holds a MFA in Acting from The University of Alabama and a BA in Theatre from Western Kentucky University.
+Wesley is a Past President of Virginia Theatre Association, a member of Actors’ Equity Association, the Stage Directors and Choreographers Society, The Kennedy Center Directors Lab, Southeastern Theatre Conference, and Theatre Communications Group.
+He serves on the university Faculty Grievance Committee.
+For the Department of Theatre and Cinema he is liaison to McConnell Library and publicity representative.
+He is the adviser to the Radford Improv Club.
+Young holds an MFA in Acting from The University of Alabama and a BA in Theatre from Western Kentucky University.

 Wesley is very grateful to his mother, Brenda Lee, for indulging his creativity from an early age and, to many great teachers/mentors – Mrs. Virginia Massey, Edmond Williams, Jocosa Wade, Lisa Paulsen, Patricia Minton Taylor, Jonathan Michaelsen and Bill Leonard, to name a few.
 He is eternally grateful to Bill Teague for putting him together with Radford and to his colleagues in the School of Dance and Theatre for their continued support of him as a colleague, artist and friend.